hasOki/protractor_tutorial/README.md

 grunt.registerTask('protractor-e2e', ['concurrent:protractor_test']);
 ```

-Now you can call the protractor test easily using `grunt protractor-e2e` and all of 3 browser will run the test concurrently.
+Now you can call the protractor test easily using `grunt protractor-e2e` and all
+of 3 browser will run the test concurrently.

 ###But, there is more ...
-You can even add the task inside the watch list, so everytime you change the test case / code, the testing will be triggered automaticaly, but use it with caution.
+You can even add the task inside the watch list, so every time you change the test
+case / code, the testing will be triggered automatically, but use it with caution.
-Install the watch plugin, if you have not already, using
+Install the watch plug in, if you have not already, using

 	$ npm install grunt-contrib-watch --save-dev